-Term dates are located at the bottom of this page in 'essential info.'
+Term dates are located at the bottom of this page; click on 'essential info.'

 Students are expected to wear the Hopefields uniform proudly.

-The Montana Project (Post 16 learners) wear a grey marl hoody and learners in KS3 and 4 wear a grey marl sweatshirt/zip up jumper.
-These options are available from local supplier Motif8 on tel.
-01642 601501.
+The Montana Project (Post 16 learners) wear a grey marl hoody and learners in KS3 and 4 wear a dark grey marl sweatshirt.
+These options are available directly from school.

-A white or black T-shirt or polo shirt with no obvious branding is to be worn at all times.
+A white or black T-shirt or polo shirt with no obvious branding is to be worn at all times, or a black Hopefields T-Shirt.
 The T-shirt can be long or short sleeved and in a fabric of the student's choice.